mirisuzanne/miriamsuzanne/content/when.rst

   - Light Designer | The LIDA Project
   - `Denver Post Ovation Award Nomination`_: *Best Lighting Design*

+- Kingdom Come **Album Release** *2009*

+  - Musician | Dirt Circle Dogs
+  - Onion AV Club Review:
+    `Kingdom Come`_
+  - *"Eisenstat sings that there is "No voice on the radio," and perhaps, for now, that's true.
+    Kingdom, though, is certainly worth a private listen at home.
+    A.V.
+Club Grade: B"*

 - Untitled #39 *2008*